 Dr. Ready’s practice roles focus on community change, advocacy, research, leadership, management, social policy and program planning, implementation and evaluation.
 She has been the Executive Director of three non-profit organizations (NGOs) and has worked extensively as a consultant with a broad range of community organizations.
 Her community work experience includes roles with the United Way, Social Planning Councils and municipal and provincial governments in Toronto and other Ontario communities.
 For almost 20 years, Dr. Ready led an NGO offering social work counselling services, housing help, credit counselling and a community service order program.

-Casey has taught courses in Gender and Women’s Studies and Canadian Social Policy.
-Her research interests include gender issues in the social welfare state, violence against women, women and poverty, the relationship of the non-profit sector to the social welfare state, community engagement and social justice.
+Dr. Ready’s research interests include gender issues in the social welfare state, violence against women, women and poverty, anti-oppressive practice, the relationship of the non-profit sector to the social welfare state, community engagement and social justice.
 She returned to academia in the 2000s to study the impact of neoliberalism on women, people living in poverty, marginalized populations and the non-profit sector.
 Her publications include Shelter in a Storm: Revitalizing Feminism in Neoliberal Ontario (UBC Press, 2016).